Unite4:humanity

 unite4:humanity is an annual award ceremony and gala that takes place during the Thursday before the Academy Awards.
 First held in 2014, the unite4:humanity gala celebrates humanitarian efforts and philanthropists throughout the world, giving awards in several different fields.

 unite4:good

-unite4:humanity was the launching pad for businessman and philanthropist Anthony Melikhov, who founded the international non-profit organization unite4:good foundation following the first event's success. unite4:good is a movement developed to, "inspire and empower positive, global change through acts of kindness."
+unite4:humanity was the launching pad for businessman and philanthropist Anthony Melikhov, who founded the international nonprofit organization unite4:good foundation following the first event's success. unite4:good is a movement developed to, "inspire and empower positive, global change through acts of kindness."

 unite4:humanity 2014

 The first unite4:humanity gala was held on Thursday, February 27, 2014, at Sony Pictures Studios, in Los Angeles, California.
 The event was immediately well received by the public as a successful fundraiser and awards ceremony.
 Executive produced by Melikhov, Unite4:Humanity was created to demonstrate, "commitment to a mission of promoting positivity, inspiring charitable engagement and empowering acts of kindness and service."
 Comedian Andy Samberg was master of ceremonies and numerous celebrities in the fields of entertainment, business, and politics attended.
 Some notable guests at the event include: